Blansko: Administrative division

+Etymology

+The name is derived from the Old Czech word blana (i.e. 'wet meadows') and the adjective blanský.

 Geography

 Blansko is located about 16 km north of Brno.
 It lies in the Drahany Highlands.
-The highest point is the hill Bukovec with an altitude of 596 m.
+The highest point is the hill Bukovec at 596 m above sea level.
 It is situated in the valley of the Svitava River; the majority of the town is situated on a slope above the left bank of the Svitava.
 The eastern part of the municipal territory lies in the Moravian Karst Protected Landscape Area.